What is Stamaril?

 You can still receive a vaccine if you have a cold or fever.
 In the case of a more severe illness with a fever or any type of infection, wait until you get better before receiving this vaccine.

-It is not known whether yellow fever vaccine will harm an unborn baby.
+It is not known whether Stamaril will harm an unborn baby.
 However, if you are at a high risk for infection with yellow fever during pregnancy, your doctor should determine whether you need this vaccine.

 You should not receive this vaccine if you are breast-feeding a baby.